nimiq-community/swift-client/README.md

 ### CocoaPods

-To use CocoaPods, add the following to your Podfile:
+To use CocoaPods, add the following to your `Podfile`:

 ```sh
 pod 'NimiqClient'